 Are there risks to naming authorized signers?

 There are some risks.
 When authorized signers have access to your business’s accounts, there is an increased risk for fraud and inappropriate withdrawals.
-And when signers can bind the business to contracts, the business may have few options but to complete the terms that were agreed upon.
+And when signers can bind the business to contracts, the business may have few options but to complete the terms agreed upon.

 Legal recourse is an option, but it isn’t a guarantee that you’ll recover the money you’ve lost from wrongful acts.
 By starting sooner in the process, with protocols to reduce your risks, you'll be better positioned to protect your business.
 One way to do this is to set up an audit system.
 Here are some ideas for getting started: